Zahra Abukar, Business Administration

 While growing up in Burundi, I loved to watch houses and highways being built.
 Now I’m earning a Construction Technology degree so I can build a future in the construction trade.

-I moved to the U.S. in 2015 for opportunity and to escape the war and political strife in my homeland in central Africa.
+I moved to the U.S. in 2015 for the opportunity and to escape the war and political strife in my homeland in central Africa.

 Drawn by SMCC’s location, construction program and low tuition, I arrived here in 2017 and later entered the inaugural class of SMCC’s Construction Institute, a workforce training program designed to give people skills that are in demand in the construction industry.